One World: Together at Home: Moments You Might've Missed

 During the six-hour livestream, there were plenty of OMG moments that made people laugh, cry and do both at the same time.

 For one, the Homecoming star made a surprise appearance during the broadcast.
-She gave people a powerful and moving speech about protecting the black community, who have been the most vulnerable to COVID-19.
+She gave people a powerful and moving speech about protecting the black community during this time.

 "This virus is killing black people at an alarmingly high rate in America," Bey shared.
 "In a recent report from my home city of Houston, Texas, it showed that COVID-19 deaths within Houston city limits 57 percent of fatal cases are African-Americans."